-3. POOR BALANCE OR 'ATAXIA'
+3. DIFFICULTY WITH BALANCE (ATAXIA)

-The child who has 'ataxia', or poor balance, has difficulty beginning to sit and stand.
+The child who has ataxia, or difficulty with balance, has trouble beginning to sit and stand.
 She falls often, and has very clumsy use of her hands.
-All this is normal in small children, but in the child with ataxia it is a bigger problem and lasts longer (sometimes for life).
+All this is typical in small children, but in the child with ataxia it lasts longer (sometimes for life).